• Skip to primary navigation

 Focaccia Pugliese A Traditional Italian Street Food

 This is a fairly quick flatbread to make.
 You don't need a starter and you can get creative with your toppings.
 We had these purple grape tomatoes growing in pots on our patio.
 They were delicious and we made lots of great dishes with them.
-The potatoes in the dough makes the bread moist and it keeps well.
+The potatoes in the dough make the bread moist and it keeps well.
 Give it a try - you'll be happy you did.

 Another Italian flatbread that we enjoy making is our Rosemary Focaccia Recipe.
 You don't need anything special but some fresh rosemary.
+And if you're a pizza lover, you HAVE to try our Homemade Focaccia Pizza alla Margherita.

 If you like this recipe, please consider giving it a 5-star rating.
 This helps others to decide whether to try the recipe.